 Cost of Zirconia Crowns in Riyadh

-The cost of zirconia crowns in Riyadh, Saudi Arabia can vary depending on several factors, such as the number of crowns needed, the complexity of the procedure, and the experience and qualifications of the dentist.
+zirconia crown cost in Riyadh, Saudi Arabia can vary depending on several factors, such as the number of crowns needed, the complexity of the procedure, and the experience and qualifications of the dentist.
 Generally speaking, zirconia crowns tend to be more expensive than other types of crowns, such as metal or porcelain-fused-to-metal crowns.

 On average, the cost of a single zirconia crown in Riyadh can range from around SAR 1,500 to SAR 3,000 or more.
 However, it’s important to keep in mind that this is just an estimate, and the actual cost may be higher or lower depending on your specific case and the dentist you choose.
 It’s always a good idea to get a personalized cost estimate from your dentist before undergoing any dental procedure.